Pelosi, White House near agreement on coronavirus aid bill

 The vast majority of people recover.
 According to the World Health Organization, people with mild illness recover in about two weeks, while those with more severe illness may take three to six weeks to be over it.
 In mainland China, where the virus first exploded, about 81,000 people have been diagnosed and about 64,000 have recovered.

-Trump’s Wednesday announcement of travel restrictions prompted clarifications and criticisms.
+Trump’s Wednesday announcement of travel restrictions prompted clarifications, criticisms and confusion.
 While Trump said all European travel except from Britain would be cut off, Homeland Security officials clarified that the new travel restrictions would apply only to most foreign nationals who have been in the Schengen Area at any point in the 14 days prior to their scheduled arrival to the United States.
 The area encompasses most European countries, among them France, Italy, German, Greece, Austria and Belgium.

 The restrictions don’t apply to legal permanent residents, immediate family of U.S. citizens or others identified in the proclamation signed by Trump.
 Vice President Mike Pence said the administration is also asking travelers returning to the U.S. from Europe to voluntarily quarantine for 14 days.